-36 Quorum at general meetings
+33 Quorum at general meetings

-- (1) No business may be conducted at a general meeting unless a quorum of members is present. - (2) The quorum for a general meeting is the presence (physically, by proxy or as allowed under rule 35) of 10% of the members entitled to vote. - (3) If a quorum is not present within 30 minutes after the notified commencement time of a general meeting- - (a) in the case of a meeting convened by, or at the request of, members under rule 32-the meeting must be dissolved;
+- (1) No business may be conducted at a general meeting unless a quorum of members is present. - (2) The quorum for a general meeting is the presence (physically, by proxy or as allowed under rule 32) of either: - (a) 2 (two) members entitled to vote; and - (b) 10% of the members entitled to vote, whichever is greater." - (3) If a quorum is not present within 30 minutes after the notified commencement time of a general meeting- - (a) in the case of a meeting convened by, or at the request of, members under rule 29-the meeting must be dissolved. - (b) in any other case- - (i) the meeting must be adjourned to a date not more than 21 days after the adjournment: and - (ii) notice of the date, time and place to which the meeting is adjourned must be given at the meeting and confirmed by written notice given to all members as soon as practicable after the meeting.